adityajha1606/MeterDown/README.md

 For support, email support@meterdown.com or create an issue in the GitHub repository.

+## My Contribution

+Contributor to **MeterDown – Premium Ride Aggregator for Chennai**, a Java Swing application designed to aggregate ride services such as Uber, Ola, and Rapido.

+My contributions included assisting in the implementation of booking workflows, improving SQLite database interactions, and supporting API integration for location and ride services.
+I also helped refine UI components built with Java Swing and participated in debugging and improving overall system stability.

+Through this project, I gained experience with the MVC architecture, REST API integration, Java desktop UI development, and collaborative software development using Git.
 ---

 **METERDOWN** - Premium Ride Aggregator for Chennai 🚕✨